kata-containers/kata-containers/virtcontainers/persist/plugin/README.md

-This package is a simple placeholder currently which will contain persist storage plugin support, e.g. leveldb, sqlite and other possible storage implementations.
+This package is a simple placeholder currently which will contain persist storage plugin support, e.g. LevelDB, SQLite and other possible storage implementations.